chorankates/rouster/README.md

 => true
 ```

-It was conceived as the functional test answer to RSpec when Salesforce began rolling out [Puppet](http://www.puppetlabs.com), as many examples and comments will attest, but it can be used for much more.
+It was conceived as the missing piece needed to functionally test Puppet manifests; while RSpec is nice (and _much_ faster), compiling a catalog and applying it are 2 distinct operations

 ```
 app = Rouster.new({:name => 'app' })